kubevirt/monitoring/docs/runbooks/LowReadyVirtOperatorsCount.md

 ## Meaning

-The virt-operator is the first k8s operator coming alive in a KubeVirt cluster.
-Its primary responsibilities are installation, live-update, live-upgrade of a KubeVirt cluster, monitoring the life-cycle of top-level controllers, such as virt-controller, virt-handler, virt-launcher, etc. and manage their reconciliation.
-In addition, virt-operator is responsible for cluster-wide tasks, such as certificate rotation and some infrastructure management, etc.

-Note that virt-operator is not directly responsible for virtual machines in the cluster, its temporal unavailability should not affect the custom workloads.

 This alert is triggered when some virt operators are running but, not in the `Ready` state in the past 5 minutes.
 The virt-operator deployment has a default replica of 2 pods.

 ## Impact

+The virt-operator is the first k8s operator coming alive in a KubeVirt cluster.
+Its primary responsibilities are installation, live-update, live-upgrade of a KubeVirt cluster, monitoring the life-cycle of top-level controllers, such as virt-controller, virt-handler, virt-launcher, etc. and manage their reconciliation.
+In addition, virt-operator is responsible for cluster-wide tasks, such as certificate rotation and some infrastructure management, etc. Note that virt-operator is not directly responsible for virtual machines in the cluster, its temporal unavailability should not affect the custom workloads.

-In these circumstances the virt-operator will become a single point of failure.
+When observed this alert, and the `NoReadyVirtOperator` alert is not triggered, the virt-operator becomes a single point of failure.

 ## Diagnosis

-Check if the output of the following command is a number smaller than 2.
-- `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
-- `kubectl get deployment -n $NAMESPACE virt-operator -o jsonpath='{.status.readyReplicas}'`

-## Mitigation

 - Check the status of the virt-operator deployment to find out more information.
 The following commands will provide the associated events and show if there are any specific issues.
   - `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`